-19. Capital commitments
+18. Capital commitments

-A fifth home in Brú uí Choileáin, the Cork City Home was being planned for late 2023 and will have facilities for 6 veterans.
+A fifth home in Brú uí Choileáin, the Cork City Home will have facilities for 6 veterans.
 Renovation and repurpose works are to be funded from a €1m grant from Cork City Council and from Department of Housing funding.
-The property itself is a long-time vacant HSE- owned building at 92 Ballyhooley Road, in St Lukes, on the Northside of Cork City and the ownership of the property is in the process of being transferred to Cork City Council.
+The property itself is a long-time vacant OPW-owned building at 92 Ballyhooley Road, in St Lukes, on the Northside of Cork City and the ownership of the property is in the process of being transferred to Cork City Council.

-20. Going concern
+19. Going concern